softwarefactory-project/sf-docs/docs/user/submitpatches.rst

  $ git diff

-When you finalize your changes, you need to add the changes by executing
+When you are happy with your changes, you need to add the changes by executing

 .. code-block:: bash